-The common external interface previously discussed is a collection of method signatures which define what the Web service is capable of doing and where it may be accessed.
+The common external interface previously discussed is a collection of method signatures which define what the web service is capable of doing and where it may be accessed.
 These method signatures are described in a file written in the Web Services Description Language (WSDL), an XML-based language.
 (Sometimes a WSDL file is simply referred to as a company's "WSDL," pronounced "wizdle.")

-Other than the Uniform Resource Locator (URL address), or endpoint, of the Web service, each participating carrier's WSDL should look similar.
+Other than the Uniform Resource Locator (URL address), or endpoint of the web service, each participating insurance company's WSDL should look similar.

-If an insurance company changes the location of its Web service, it is the company's responsibility to provide all necessary requesting parties with the updated endpoint.
+If an insurance company changes the location of its web service, it is the company's responsibility to provide all necessary requesting parties with the updated endpoint.